robpomeroy/BrightOS/docs/Mission.md

 Why Linux rather than Windows?
 Several reasons:

-* **Cost.** Open source licensing allows us to distribute the finished work at no cost to end users - who for the reasons above may aleady find their lives to be expensive!
+* **Cost.** Open source licensing allows us to distribute the finished work at no cost to end users - who for the reasons above may already find their lives to be expensive!
 * **Simplicity.** Using open source software as a starting point avoids becoming bogged down in licensing issues.
-* **Familiarity.** I've been using Linux for over twenty years.
-I've worked with developers and picked up knowledge of orchestration and text-based configuration.
+* **Familiarity.** I've been using Linux for over thirty years.
+I develop software and use orchestration extensively.
 It's much easier for me to achieve this project's goals with Linux.

 I'm personally most interested in the protection of users with learning difficulties.
 So the focus here is on safety and on enabling carers to control